-You will not be able to take another flash snapshot until the lamp stops flashing red, which indicates that charging is complete.

-indicates the flash will fire.

-• For information about Flash Range, see page 195.
+- You will not be able to take another flash snapshot until the lamp stops flashing red, which indicates that charging is complete. - indicates the flash will fire. - · For information about Flash Range, see page 189.

-- Take care so your fingers and the strap do not block the flash. - The desired effect may not be obtained when the subject is too far away or too close. - Flash charging time (page 195) depends on operating conditions (battery condition, ambient temperature, etc.). - Shooting with flash turned off when lighting is dim results in a slow shutter speed, which can cause image blur due to camera movement.
+- Take care so your fingers and the strap do not block the flash. - The desired effect may not be obtained when the subject is too far away or too close. - Flash charging time (page 189) depends on operating conditions (battery condition, ambient temperature, etc.). - Shooting with flash turned off when lighting is dim results in a slow shutter speed, which can cause image blur due to camera movement.
 Under such conditions, secure the camera with a tripod, etc. - With red eye reduction, the flash is fired automatically in accordance with exposure.
-It does not fire in areas where lighting is bright. - The presence of outdoor sunlight, fluorescent lighting, or some other light source can cause abnormal image colors. - Select (G) (Flash Off) for the flash setting when shooting in areas where flash photography is prohibited. - While A, S, or M is selected for the recording mode, the flash will not fire if A (Auto Flash) or ( (Red Eye Reduction) is selected as the flash mode.
-If you want the flash to fire, select f (Flash On) as the flash mode.
+It does not fire in areas where lighting is bright. - The presence of outdoor sunlight, fluorescent lighting, or some other light source can cause abnormal image colors. - Select (Flash Off) for the flash setting when shooting in areas where flash photography is prohibited.